Graduation Programs for Preschoolers

-When trying to determine your graduation format, several aspects must be taken into consideration.
+When trying to determine the format of your preschool graduation program, several aspects must be taken into consideration.
 Where will the ceremony take place?
 Are you leading the program, or do you have a music teacher or other adult running it?
 What kind of theme would you like to follow?
 Will there be dancing and singing?
 Would you like to include a slide show?
 How will the children dress?
 Will you pass out diplomas or certificates?
 Will refreshments be served?
 Each of these decisions puts a special mark on your program.
 With thought and early preparation, the program can be a success. [caption id="attachment_130496” align="aligncenter” width="426”]

-Where is your graduation program going to take place?
+Where is your preschool graduation program going to take place?
 Is there adequate space in the classroom or do you need a multipurpose area or gym?
 Can you go off-campus?
 The size and location of the venue can determine what kinds of songs and/or dances your children will perform, and how refreshments will be served.
 When choosing an on-campus location, find out when you will be able to practice and if you need to share the space with other classes.
 Then reserve a time slot for your program, allowing for arrivals and stragglers after the show.
 If going off-campus, how will the children get there for practices?
 Will parents take children directly to that venue or will you transport them?
 Find out what kinds of permissions you need to receive and how your school’s insurance covers off-campus excursions.
 Also when planning where to go and when to practice, make sure your program leader is able to join you at those times.

 Choosing a Theme